Pocket God (comics): Teela

 Teela is a pygmy from the female tribe who plays a similar role to Klik's.
 She was simultaneously introduced to the series along with Linsee and Toola.
-Although it's hard to tell when next to the female pygmies, Teela seems to be slightly shorter than the other tribe members (of both the male and female tribe).
-She has brown hair and two pigtails held by small bones.
-Like Klik, she sports a pair glasses but instead of having them on top of her head like Klik, she wears them in the usual style.
-The glasses are also rectangular in shape and have a white strip of cloth in the nose bridge (to represent how "nerdy" she is).
-Teela also wears a leaf skirt with a leaf top.
 Teela is shown to be quite smart like Klik, but unlike him, she does not believe in the Gods and usually talks about scientific subjects rather than divinity.
 Despite her capabilities, she is picked on by the other members of her tribe, as opposed to Klik, who is respected among his peers.
 As time progresses, however, she gains more recognition from her fellow tribe members and the male tribe.
-She was also the first pygmy that was believed to have permanently died, after she was accidentally killed by Linsee (her revival had a plot related delay).